 Here are my three favorite lessons from the book:

-- To be a brave man implies stepping forward in the face of danger, instead of stepping back.
+- To be brave implies stepping forward in the face of danger instead of stepping back.

-- Fear is amplified by vagueness, so fight it with ration and a clear mind.
+- Fear is amplified by vagueness, so fight it with rationality and a clear mind.

-- Courage is like a virtue – it’s gained by repeatedly doing small acts of bravery.
+- Courage is a virtue gained from repeated, small acts of bravery.

 Lesson 1: Facing danger and uncertainty with confidence and willingness is what makes a person brave

 Let’s start from the beginning.
 What is courage?
 The book defines it as someone’s ability to face danger, challenges, and life’s hardships.
 Within this concept, you can view courage in two ways: moral and physical courage.
 The first refers to one’s ability to act according to their moral compass and life principles.
 Although, that sometimes means defying societal rules, norms, people’s opinions, or putting themselves at risk.
 One good example of such courage is a whistleblower, or a person who signals something wrong knowing that they’re putting themselves at risk.

 Then, there’s physical courage, or one’s ability to face great danger that may harm their physical integrity.
 Such people are usually soldiers, army officials, firefighters, movement leaders, etc. The bottom line is that as humans, we can become braver by facing the obstacles in our way with confidence, strength, and a willingness to overcome them.
 Although there are many risks associated with doing so, a brave person knows that it’s crucial to go ahead and try to overcome the challenge, rather than sitting in silence or turning a blind eye on it.